 Today we enjoy a guided literary walk of Copenhagen, following in the footsteps of Andersen and other Danish writers.
 Andersen was constantly on the move and there are many homes where he lived and wrote.
 At no. 67 Nyhavn he stayed for about 20 years – we will see that home and also the Royal Theatre which he frequented and where he hoped to either act or dance his way into fame.

 Sculptor Bertel Thorvaldsen actually collapsed and died in the Royal Theatre.
 He was a friend of Andersen’s and was celebrated for his sculptures around Europe.
 We will visit the Thorvaldsen Museum, continue on to Christiansborg Palace, the Parliament building so important in the TV series Borgen.
-We end the tour at the Royal Library to view its Treasures exhibition – rare books, manuscripts, letters, a Gutenberg Bible, notes by philosopher Søren Kierkegaard, and Andersen’s diaries.
+We end the tour with a guided visit of the Royal Library and a private viewing of the Treasures exhibition – rare books, manuscripts, letters, a Gutenberg Bible, notes by philosopher Søren Kierkegaard, and Andersen’s diaries.

 The afternoon is at leisure – you may wish to stroll in the Tivoli Gardens (Andersen was friendly with the founder of the gardens and he loved the Chinese style buildings there – these gardens inspired his story The Nightingale).
 There is a shop with merchandise devoted to his stories.
 Or you may prefer to stroll around Copenhagen, which began as a Viking fishing village and is now Denmark’s sophisticated and cultured capital.
 (Overnight Copenhagen) B